Data Pipeline Orchestration, Stream Processing, Apache Kafka, Apache Flink, Real-time Data, Data Engineering, Pipeline Management

 Kubernetes-Based Orchestration

 Container orchestration platforms like Kubernetes increasingly manage streaming applications.
-The Strimzi operator manages Kafka clusters, the Flink Kubernetes operator handles Flink jobs, and standard Kubernetes primitives (deployments, services, config maps) orchestrate the entire streaming infrastructure.
+Modern operators like Strimzi 0.40+ manage Kafka 4.0 clusters with KRaft mode (eliminating ZooKeeper dependencies), the Flink Kubernetes Operator 1.7+ handles Flink 1.18+ jobs with improved autoscaling, and standard Kubernetes primitives (deployments, services, config maps) orchestrate the entire streaming infrastructure.

 Streaming and Data Pipeline Orchestration in Practice